-Article 6: Student Code of Conduct and Rules
+Article 6: Student Code of Conduct and Violations

 Upon registration, students automatically become members of the University community and assume full responsibility for proper conduct until their separation from the institution.
 Misconduct at the University is not tolerated as it diminishes the overall value of the degrees awarded by Texas A&M International University.
 All students at the University should be involved in assuring the honesty of all students through their own individual actions and deeds.

 Conduct standards at the university are set forth in writing in order to give students general notice of prohibited conduct.
 These violations should be read broadly and are not designed to define prohibited conduct in exhaustive terms.

 The Vice President for Student Success or his/her designee shall determine the composition of Student Conduct Panel(s) and determine which Student Conduct Panel, Student Conduct Administrator and Appeal Panel shall be authorized to hear each matter.

 Decisions made by a Student Conduct Administrator shall not be final until the appeal processes have been exhausted, waived, or time has expired.

 Section 6.02 Jurisdiction of the Student Code of Conduct

 The Student Code of Conduct shall apply to conduct that occurs on University premises and/or at University sponsored activities or any other activity, which adversely affects the University community and/or the pursuit of its objectives (mission).
 This action may be taken for either affiliated or non-affiliated activities.

 The University may take action in situations occurring off university premises involving: student misconduct demonstrating flagrant disregard for any person or persons; or when a student’s or student organization’s behavior is judged to threaten the health, safety, and/or property of any individual or group.
 Using his/her sole discretion, the Vice President for Student Success or his/her designee shall decide whether the Student Conduct Code shall be applied to conduct occurring off campus, on a case-by-case basis.